 OFCY is intentionally aligned with the kindergarten readiness efforts of First 5 Alameda County modeled under the Neighborhoods Ready for School Initiative.
-OFCY funding expands services to additional high need communities and, through support for community programs, advances the collaboration through the Oakland Family Resource Center Network (OFRCN).
+OFCY funding expands services to additional high need communities and, through direct support for family resource centers, advances the collaboration through the Oakland Family Resource Center Network (OFRCN).
 Additional investments in early childhood systems are anticipated through new funding streams in the coming years (Measure A, Measure C, America Cares Rescue Act).
 As new and increased public funding streams are realized, OFCY will work with partners in early childhood to leverage and align resource allocation in an equitable way.
-These include many community partners such as, the City of Oakland Head Start/Early Head Start, First 5 Alameda County, OUSD's Early Childhood Education Department, and citywide literacy initiative through the Oakland Unified School District, Oakland Literacy Coalition and Oakland Reach collaboration.
+These include many community partners such as, the City of Oakland Head Start/Early Head Start, First 5 Alameda County, the Oakland Starting Strong and Smart Initiative (OSSSI), OUSD's Early Childhood Education Department, and citywide literacy initiative through the Oakland Unified School District, Oakland Literacy Coalition and Oakland Reach collaboration.